-The user has the option to set this time.
+Users have the option to set this time in BCM as well as ACM mode.

-He can select a timeout to be 10 minutes or infinite; "infinite" means that the muting timeout may potentially never end: as long as the muting conditions are present, the muting function will be maintained.
+In BCM mode they can select the timeout to be 10 minutes long or infinite; "infinite" means that the muting timeout may potentially never end: as long as the muting conditions are present, the muting function will be maintained.